bitcoin/bitcoin/doc/developer-notes.md

   - *Rationale*: If a RPC response is not a JSON object then it is harder to avoid API breakage if new data in the response is needed.

+- Wallet RPCs call BlockUntilSyncedToCurrentChain to maintain consistency with `getblockchaininfo`'s state immediately prior to the call's execution.
+Wallet RPCs whose behavior does *not* depend on the current chainstate may omit this call.

+  - *Rationale*: In previous versions of Bitcoin Core, the wallet was always in-sync with the chainstate (by virtue of them all being updated in the same cs_main lock).
+In order to maintain the behavior that wallet RPCs return results as of at least the highest best-known block an RPC client may be aware of prior to entering a wallet RPC call, we must block until the wallet is caught up to the chainstate as of the RPC call's entry.
+    This also makes the API much easier for RPC clients to reason about.